-The main prey species of orange roughy include mesopelagic and benthopelagic prawns, fish and squid, with other organisms such as mysids, amphipods and euphausiids occasionally being important (Rosecchi et al., 1988).
+The main prey species of orange roughy include mesopelagic and benthopelagic prawns, fish, and squid, with other organisms such as mysids, amphipods, and euphausiids occasionally being important (Rosecchi et al 1988).
 Koslow (1997) showed that orange roughy have a faster metabolism than deepwater fishes that are typically dispersed over the flat seafloor, and their food consumption is higher.
-Ontogenetic shifts occur in their feeding preferences with the smaller fish (up to 20 cm) feeding on crustaceans, and larger fish (31 cm and above) feeding on teleosts and cephalopods (Stevens et al., 2011).
+Ontogenetic shifts occur in their feeding preferences with the smaller fish (up to 20 cm) feeding on crustaceans, and larger fish (31 cm and above) feeding on teleosts and cephalopods (Stevens et al 2011).
 Relative proportions of the three prey groups were similar between areas.
 Bulman & Koslow (1992) found that teleosts were more important than crustaceans by weight in the prey of Australian orange roughy, and that this dominance increased in adult-sized fish.
 Dunn & Forman (2011) inferred from diet analysis that juveniles feed more on the benthos compared with the benthopelagic foraging of adults.
 Where they co-occur, orange roughy and black oreo may compete for teleost and crustacean prey.

 Predators of orange roughy are likely to change with fish size.
-Larger smooth oreo, black oreo and orange roughy were observed with healed soft flesh wounds, typically in the dorso-posterior region.
-Wound shape and size suggest they may be caused by one of the deepwater dogfishes (Dunn et al., 2010).
-Giant squid and sperm whales have also been found to prey on orange roughy (Gaskin & Cawthorn 1967, Jereb & Roper 2010).
+Larger smooth oreo, black oreo, and orange roughy were observed with healed soft flesh wounds, typically in the dorso-posterior region.
+Wound shape and size suggest they may be caused by one of the deepwater dogfishes (Dunn et al 2010).
+Giant squid and sperm whales are also thought to prey on orange roughy but evidence is scarce, e.g., a summary of diet in Architeuthis sanctipauli lists Hoplostethus atlanticus as a prey item but the data source is unclear (Jereb & Roper 2010); and four individual Hoplostethus sp. were reported in the stomach of one of ten sperm whales (about 1% of the prey; Gaskin & Cawthorn 1967).

-3.1.2 Ecosystem Indicators
+3.1.2 Ecosystem indicators

-Tuck et al. (2009, 2014) used data from the Sub-Antarctic and Chatham Rise middle-depth trawl surveys to derive indicators of fish diversity, size, and trophic level.
-However, fishing for orange roughy occurs mostly deeper than the depth range of these surveys and is only a small component of fishing in the areas considered by Tuck et al. (2009, 2014).
+Tuck et al (2009, 2014) used data from the Sub-Antarctic and Chatham Rise middle-depth trawl surveys to derive indicators of fish diversity, size, and trophic level.
+However, fishing for orange roughy occurs mostly deeper than the depth range of these surveys and is only a small component of fishing in the areas considered by Tuck et al (2009, 2014).